-- 1.7.2.1 Information management policies and procedures exist that explain how confidentiality of data and information is to be maintained. - 1.7.2.2 The policies and procedures identify those permitted access to each category of data and information and access controls are in place in order to enforce proper segregation of duties. - 1.7.2.3 System level activities should be logged, reviewed and managed on a monthly basis.
+- 1.7.2.1.
+Information management policies and procedures exist that explain how confidentiality of data and information is to be maintained on the system. - 1.7.2.2.
+Information management policies and procedures exist that explain how confidentiality of data and information is to be maintained by officers and staff of the administrator. - 1.7.2.3.
+The policies and procedures identify those permitted access to each category of data and information and access controls are in place in order to enforce proper segregation of duties. - 1.7.2.4.
+A corporate/enterprise wide Anti-Virus solution exists and is implemented to secure data against malicious viruses, Trojans, worms, etc. - 1.7.2.5.
+A corporate/enterprise wide Anti-Virus solution is updated on a frequent basis to ensure adequate protection of data against malicious viruses, Trojans, worms, etc. - 1.7.2.6.
+System level activities (e.g. changes to the system or parameters) are logged, reviewed and managed on a monthly basis. - 1.7.2.7.
+System level exception reports are reviewed monthly. - 1.7.2.8.
+Each process is defined to ensure that only authorised individuals maintain member records. - 1.7.2.9.
+The applicant has procedures to ensure that the system parameters are only capable of amendment by authorised senior management. - 1.7.2.10.
+There is an 'audit trail' of authorised individuals entering the system. - 1.7.2.11.
+There is an audit trail of all attempts at unauthorised entry into the system or to certain sections that are unauthorised to the specific user, and is reviewed by senior management.

-- 1.7.2.4 Exception reports must be reviewed monthly. - 1.7.2.5 Each process is defined to ensure that only authorised individuals maintain member records. - 1.7.2.6 The applicant has procedures to ensure that the system parameters are only capable of amendment by authorised senior management. - 1.7.2.7 There is an 'audit trail' of authorised individuals entering the system. - 1.7.2.8 There is an audit trail of all attempts at unauthorised entry into the system or to certain sections that are unauthorised to the specific user, and is reviewed by senior management. - 1.7.3 The administrator has in place processes for the early detection and mitigation of irregularities and illegal acts by employees, members and providers. - 1.7.3.1 Processes have been established to identify and record possible irregularities and illegal acts. - 1.7.3.2 At a minimum, the applicant has in place a basic fraud detection system.
+1.7.3.
+The administrator has in place processes for the early detection and mitigation of irregularities and illegal acts by employees, members and providers.

+- 1.7.3.1.
+Processes have been established to identify and record possible irregularities and illegal acts. - 1.7.3.2.
+At a minimum, the applicant has in place a basic fraud detection system.

+^{} System refers to both the application and operating systems.

-1.8 Customer services
+1.8.
+Customer services